carlflor/vite-react-mfe/README.md

 #### Native Federation skips ui package for now because of the following:

-1. `ui` packages needs to be built as it is imported as common js module
+1. `ui` package needs to be compiled from typescript to common js module, as the a federated import cannot in the browser has to be in js.
 2. native federation caches the dependency of the apps
 3. if `ui` is compiled and gets cached as a dependency, the apps won't get the latest changes in the `ui` modules. (unless the node_modules are deleted and reinstalled)